UC Master Gardeners of Sacramento County

 • If you didn’t remove last year’s fruiting canes, cut those back to the ground—they will not produce fruit again and will make the plant difficult to control.

-• For fall bearing (everbearing) raspberries you have two choices-- remove the entire cane to the ground or cut off the top half of the canes that fruited last year.
+• For fall bearing (everbearing) raspberries you have two choices--remove the entire cane to the ground or cut off the top half of the canes that fruited last year.

 • Plant bare root dormant cane berries.
 Choose a sunny site with at least 6 hours of sun (afternoon shade for raspberries).

-• Soil pH of 6 to 7 is ideal.
+• Soil pH of 5.5 to 6.5 is ideal.
 Most berries are shallow rooted, 3 to 4 feet wide and about 1 foot deep.
 Add well-decomposed organic matter to the soil to help with drainage (or use raised beds or containers).

 • For more on raspberries, also refer to http://cagardenweb.ucanr.edu/Berries/Raspberries/

-Soil sulfur lowers pH*
+Soil sulfur lowers soil pH*

-Soil sulfur lowers pH*
+Soil sulfur lowers soil pH*

 March